kodecocodes/swift-style-guide/README.markdown

 var faxNumber: Optional<Int>
 ```

-When working with elements related to **Viper** architecture, especially when variable names are generic (e.g., presenter, router, dataManager, view etc), it's recommended to include the type or protocol comformance in order to facilitate understanding and provide more context.
+When working with elements related to **Viper** architecture, especially when variable names are generic (e.g., presenter, router, dataManager, view etc), it's recommended to include the type or protocol conformance in order to facilitate understanding and provide more context.

 **Preferred:**
 ```swift